myantosca/acos-approx/README.md

 # Fast Approximation of `acosf`

-In the course of looking for optimizations to a data processing pipeline I had constructed for my research, I found that my implementation of Potamianos' and Maragos' Discrete Energy Separation Algorithm (DESA)[1] proved a significant bottleneck, occupying between 30-40% of total processing time.
+In the course of looking for optimizations to a data processing pipeline I had constructed for my research, I found that my implementation of Potamianos', Maragos', and Quatieri's Discrete Energy Separation Algorithm (DESA)[1] proved a significant bottleneck, occupying between 30-40% of total processing time.
 Within the DESA stage, the standard `acosf` function provided by `<math.h>` accounted for a seemingly inordinate percentage of total CPU time (around 15%).